 Solid hardwood floor planks come from a solid piece of hardwood.
 Of course, sealing materials and traditional stains are applied but not to all sides.
 You know that water that seeps between hardwood planks may cause damage.
 In simple words, we can say that solid hardwood floor is water-resistant.
 However, it is not waterproof.

-Then, traditional engineered wood is made with a base made from plywood layers bonded together with a real wood layer on top.
+Then, traditional processed wood is made with a base made from plywood layers bonded together with a real wood layer on top.
 Generally, the top wood layer is a veneer that is unable to be refinished.
-However, some engineered wood floors with thicker top layers of solid wood can be refinished once or a few times.
+However, some that wood with thicker top layers of solid wood can be refinished once or a few times.

 Why Is Waterproof Hardwood Different from Engineered Wood Floor?